ksatvat/EXTRACTOR/README.md

 ## Summarizer
-To perform the prediction/text summarization, you need to first convert the `txt` file to the required format `tsv`.
+To perform the prediction/text summarization, you need to first convert the `txt` file to the required format `tsv` using `python3 txt2tsv.py`.
-### How to create tsv file
-`python3 txt2tsv.py`

 ### Prediction
-`python3 prediction.py`
+To do the extractive summarization run `python3 prediction.py`